35 Fun Things to Do in Chicago in September from a Local

 lady looking at books on a table

-Just north of Chicago, Evanston Folk Festival put together an all-star lineup of more than 30 musicians including Iron & Wine, Margo Price, Ani DiFranco, and more.
+Just north of Chicago, Evanston Folk Festival put together an all-star lineup of more than 30 musicians including Trampled By Turtles, Indigo Girls, Mdou Moctar and more.
 The second annual festival goes down on the lakefront at Dawes Park with some performances at Cahn Auditorium.

 Celebrate Mexican Independence Day in downtown Chicago at El Grito.
-The two-day festivities include traditional cuisine, mariachis, ballet folclórico, and more.
-The 2025 festival has been postponed.
+The two-day festivities include traditional cuisine, mariachis, ballet folclórico, and more in Grant Park.

 Are you a fan of the Bear television show?
 Do you love food?
 Book this The Bear Private Pedicab Food Tour to get behind-the-scenes bites featured on the show from beloved Chicago restaurants like Pequod’s pizza and Margie’s Candies while you ride in style in a pedicab.